-4 The use of balancing transactions was explained to Second Sight and is referenced in its Part Two issue in Horizon to be corrected: an accounting or operational error would typically be corrected by way of a transaction correction.
-A balancing transaction can add a transaction to the branch's accounts but it cannot edit or delete other data in those accounts.
-Balancing transactions only exist within Horizon Online (not the old version of Horizon) and so have only been in use since around 2010.5 Their use is logged within the system and is extremely rare.
-As far as Post Office is currently aware a balancing transaction has only been used once6 to correct a single branch's accounts (not being a branch operated by one of the Claimants).7
+4 The use of balancing transactions was explained to Second Sight and is referenced in its Part Two Report at paragraph 14.16.

+transaction to the branch's accounts but it cannot edit or delete other data in those accounts.
+Balancing Transactions only exist within Horizon Online (not Old Horizon) and so have only been in use since around 2010.
+Their use is logged within the system.
+As far as Post Office is aware a balancing transaction has only been used once5 to correct a single branch's accounts.6 This was not a Claimant's branch.

 - 1.3.4 Access to databases.
-There are a small number of persons at Fujitsu (not Post Office) who have special permissions to access and edit, within strict controls, the databases and servers that sit behind Horizon.
-Use of these permissions is logged and so there would be an audit trail of any activity undertaken using these permissions.
-Enquiries are continuing as to whether this access could be used to affect a branch's accounts but we currently understand that, if this is possible, it would be a difficult and time consuming process.
-In any event, given the above methods open to Post Office to deal with errors in a branch's accounts, the use of this access to amend a branch's accounts would also be extremely rare indeed, Post Office is making enquiries as to whether it has ever happened. - 1.4 During the Scheme, it was alleged that Post Office had the ability to "remotely access" Horizon in order to conduct transactions.
-This allegation is understood to mean that a Post Office (or Fujitsu) employee could log on to a terminal in a branch from a different location outside the branch and conduct (or edit or delete) customer transactions.
+There are a small number of persons at Fujitsu (not Post Office) who have special permissions to access and edit, within strict controls, the core databases that sit behind Horizon.
+Use of these permissions is logged and so it is believed that there would be an audit trail of any activity undertaken using these permissions.
+Enquiries are continuing as to whether this access could be used to affect a branch's accounts but we currently understand that, even if this is possible, it would be a difficult and time consuming process.
+Moreover, given the above methods open to Post Office to deal with errors in a branch's accounts, the use of this access to amend a branch's accounts would be extremely rare indeed, Post Office is making enquiries as to whether it has ever happened. - 1.4 During the Scheme, it was alleged that Post Office had the ability to "remotely access" Horizon in order to conduct transactions.
+This allegation is understood to mean that a Post Office (or Fujitsu) employee could log on to a terminal in a branch from a different location outside the branch and conduct customer transactions.
 To be clear: this is not possible. - 1.5 Ultimately, no postmaster going through the Scheme was able to point to a particular transaction that they believed had been created, edited or deleted by Post Office without their consent.
-Moreover, you have presented no evidence that misuse of any of the above processes by Post Office was the cause of any shortfall in any Claimant's branch. - 1.6 Post Office maintains that the combination of technical controls in Horizon and operational controls at Post Office and in branch (including the need for postmasters to diligently monitor their branch accounts, cash and stock as described in Schedule X) provides satisfactory assurance that Horizon does accurately record the transactions input by the Claimants (or their assistants).
+Second Sight similarly could not find any evidence of this.
+Finally, you have presented no evidence that mis-use of any of the above processes by Post Office was the cause of a shortfall in a Claimant's branch. - 1.6 Post Office maintains that the combination of technical controls in Horizon and operational controls at Post Office and in branch (including the need for postmasters to diligently monitor their branch accounts) provides satisfactory assurance that Horizon does accurately record the transactions input by the Claimants (or their assistants).

-Paragraph 8.5 - Response to the allegation that Post Office concealed its remote access capabilities and that therefore the limitation deadline should be extended
+Paragraph 8.5 - in relation to the allegation that Post Office concealed its remote access capabilities and that therefore the limitation deadline should be extended

-Amendments to original letter shown in yellow
+Amendments to original draft shown in yellow